uday03meh/BuyUdayACoffee/README.md

 # Buy Uday a Coffee

-<h1 align="center">Welcome to my "Buy Me a Coffee" decentralized app!<h1>

 # [Live link](https://buy-uday-a-coffee.netlify.app/)

 ![image](https://user-images.githubusercontent.com/59679281/210273356-50988d05-4e63-4acf-8f74-153c06a2f20b.png)

+## Users can send me messages along with a custom amount of Goerli Ether, which will be displayed for all users to see along with the date and time the message was sent.

 ![image](https://user-images.githubusercontent.com/59679281/210273377-6b11e55f-fffe-470b-855b-a11885c63e9d.png)

-### With this app, users can send me messages along with a custom amount of Goerli Ether, which will be displayed for all users to see.

-## My Learnings
+# My Learnings
 During the development of this project, I learned about:

 - Building decentralized apps using React, Hardhat, Ether.js, and Solidity